TylerLu/Huddle/README.md

 ### Create a Bot

-1. Open [https://dev.botframework.com](https://dev.botframework.com) in browser, then sign in with a workaccount.
+1. Open [https://dev.botframework.com](https://dev.botframework.com) in browser, then sign in with the Huddle work account.

    ![](Images/bot-01.png)